How to Plan and Shoot Video Content on a Budget

 Don’t let things pass, an “I’ll get it done tomorrow” type of attitude is a horrible habit to start and almost impossible to get rid of.

-If you have a regular job and a task was given to you to complete within that time frame the expectation is to complete it in those 8 hours.
+If you have a regular job and a task was given to you to complete within that time frame, the expectation is to complete it within those 8 hours.

 And let’s be clear, time is a valuable resource.